Boris-Em/BEMAnalogClock/README.md

 `borderWidth` defines the width of the border.

 #### Customization of the graduations
 Five methods make it easy to customize the graduations of the clock.
 They all control a parameter (color, alpha, width, length, offset) at a specific graduation.
 Each graduation is defined by an index going from 0 to 59.
-  1. `graduationColorForIndex` controls the color of the graduations.
+  1. `graduationColorForIndex:` controls the color of the graduations.
-  2. `graduationAlphaForIndex` controls the alpha of the graduations.
+  2. `graduationAlphaForIndex:` controls the alpha of the graduations.
-  3. `graduationWidthForIndex` controls the width of the graduations.
+  3. `graduationWidthForIndex:` controls the width of the graduations.
-  4. `graduationLengthForIndex` controls the Length of the graduations.
+  4. `graduationLengthForIndex:` controls the Length of the graduations.
-  5. `graduationOffsetForIndex` controls the distance from the border of the graduations.
+  5. `graduationOffsetForIndex:` controls the distance from the border of the graduations.

-Here is an example on how to use the `graduationLengthForIndex` method:
+Here is an example on how to use the `graduationLengthForIndex:` method:

     - (CGFloat)analogClock:(BEMAnalogClockView *)clock graduationLengthForIndex:(NSInteger)index {
         if (index == 30) {